advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 by utilizing local energy sources and then grow materials needed for tasks/construction, without posing any danger to humans, and with proper precaution, have little effect on the environment.

-If one was to produce a single, centralized device to fix climate change, it would need to be extremely complex and hard to optimize.
+If one produces a single, centralized device to fix climate change, it would need to be extremely complex and therefore hard to optimize.

 On the other hand, a distributed system consisting of many units that learns from each other, self-optimizes faster the more units there are, so choosing the right architecture in the beginning